al0x0508/_Whydah-SSOLoginWebApp/README.md

 SSOWebApplication
 ====================

-The web-frontend for the Whydag SSO services.
+The web-frontend for the Whydah SSO services.
 It uses SecurityTokenService and UserIdentityBackend behind the scenes, where SecurityTokenService needs to be accessible from the same zone that your applications reside.